tradle/why-hypercore/FAQ.md

 ### Hyperdrive

 Hyperdrive provides many of the hard to create components to replicate the functionality of Dropbox and Google Drive.
-Beaker Browser adds the UI it.
+Beaker Browser adds the UI to it.

-Hyperdrive is a library and also provides a [daemon](https://github.com/hypercore-protocol/hyperdrive-daemon) to run as a service, accessible via an API and can show up as a [normal directory on your disk](https://github.com/hypercore-protocol/hyperdrive-daemon#fuse) (This part works on MacOS and Linux, with Windows in works).
+Hyperdrive is a library and can also [run as a service](https://github.com/hypercore-protocol/hyperdrive-daemon), that is accessible via an API and can show up as a [normal directory on your disk](https://github.com/hypercore-protocol/hyperdrive-daemon#fuse) (this part works on MacOS and Linux, with Windows in works).

 #### How can Hyperdrive be shared?